Bright $\mathrm{\textit{ab-initio}}$ photoluminescence of NV+ in diamond

-Hauf et al.~\cite{Hauf2014} experimentally observed \nvplus\ at an electric field strength of 100\,kV/cm.
-To understand the effect of the electric field on the ground state energy, we apply a linear electric field and perform a relaxation under DFT in TURBOMOLE to get the new ground state energy and associated deformation for those values.
-The calculation results are reported in Table~\ref{table:elec}, where we see that applying an electric field of 100\,kV/cm shifts the homo-lumo gap by only 7\,meV, which suggests that the expected effect on the PL spectra is small.
+There is also a transition from the excited $^{1}$E state to a possible \nvzero state, by first exciting from $\ket{a_1}$ to $\ket{e}$, and then from the valence band to $\ket{a_1}$ as shown in Figure~\ref{fig:electron}(b).
+This transition has an energy of 1.3 eV and may result in charge state conversion.
+However, since it requires two excitations, it will scale second order with power, and the timescales will be much longer than transitions within a charge state as is the case for the equivalent second order \nvminus/\nvzero\ transition~\cite{Doherty2013}.
+Therefore, it should be theoretically possible to see PL without resulting in immediate photoionisation.
+For further details see supplementary information section II.

-The calculations and analysis above have been performed for the C$_{197}$NH$_{140}$ cluster.
-For comparison we have reported the calculation results for C$_{121}$NH$_{100}$, C$_{145}$NH$_{100}$ in Appendix Table II, which show general agreement across the different sizes.
+As \nvplus\ measurements often occur under electric field~\cite{Pfender2017, Hauf2014, Grotz2012,Schreyvogel2015}, we consider the effect of the electric field on the energy of the defect.
+Hauf et al.~\cite{Hauf2014} experimentally observed \nvplus\ under an electric field strength of 100\,kV/cm.
+To understand the effect of the electric field on the ground state energy, we apply a linear electric field and perform a relaxation under DFT in TURBOMOLE, to get the new ground state energy and associated deformation for those values.
+The calculation results are reported in Table~\ref{table:elec}, where we see that applying an electric field of 100\,kV/cm shifts the homo-lumo gap by only 7\,meV, which suggests that the expected effect on the PL spectra and photoionisation is small.